BJ-XGJZ/ACODD/README.md

 |---|---|---|---|---|---|---|---|---|---|
 | Total | 2842 | 2202 | 2580 | 2774 | 2350 | 2462 | 2320 | 2474 | 20004 |

+<img src=sample.svg width ='1000'>

 Sample display for each category.
 The bottom row shows a zoomed-in view of the object.

-<img src=sample.svg width ='1000'>

 # Download links

-The dataset is not readily available because the data are part of an ongoing study.
+The dataset is not currently available because the data is part of an ongoing study.
 It will be made public in this GitHub repo as soon as possible.

 # Privacy

 Informed consent was obtained from all participants prior to data collection.

+# License

+Active millimeter-wave concealed object detection dataset (ACODD) by XGJZ is licensed under CC BY-NC-SA 4.0